sandman21dan/ca-golang-workshop/README.md

 in the generated password

-Don't worry about producing cryptographically secure randomness any kind of random function sufices for this exercise
+Don't worry about producing cryptographically secure randomness any kind of random function suffices for this exercise

 Function should work as follows